Who is a tax return preparer or facilitator

 Tax return preparers are individuals paid to prepare at least one New York State tax return or report.

-- employees of tax return preparation businesses who prepare at least one New York State return
+- employees of tax return preparation businesses who prepare at least one New York State return; and

-- were paid to prepare 10 or more New York State tax returns or reports in the 2012 calendar year, and will be paid to prepare at least one New York tax return or report during the 2013 calendar year; or
+- were paid to prepare 10 or more New York State tax returns or reports in the previous calendar year;

-- were paid to prepare fewer than 10 New York State tax returns or reports in the 2012 calendar year, but will be paid to prepare 10 or more such returns or reports during the 2013 calendar year.
+- will be paid to prepare 10 or more New York State tax returns or reports in the current calendar year.

-Someone who individually or with someone else will:
+Facilitators are people who individually or with someone else:

 - solicit the execution of, process, receive, or accept an application or agreement for a refund anticipation loan (RAL) or refund anticipation check (RAC);

-- serve or collect upon a RAL or RAC; or
+- serve or collect on a RAL or RAC; or

 - facilitate making a RAL or RAC.